puneets2811/django-sample/README.md

 # django-sample
-A minimalistic website built in Python using Django to get initiated with the framework.
+A minimalistic website built in Python using Django framework.